 more efficiently convert sunlight to power when they are colder.

-Do you need planning permission for solar panels in Ireland?
+Is planning permission needed for Solar panels in Ireland?

 Generally speaking, no, you do not need planning permission for a solar system in Ireland.
 This applies when solar panels take up less than 12 square metres of room space (or less than 50% of total roof area.).
 This is roughly the size of a 6 panel system.
 We guide you on the planning process.
 Our free site survey will determine the specifics of your solar panel installation.